-The increasing number of patients seeking a treatment abroad reflects the ongoing need of affordable access to quality healthcare globally.
-Qunomedical was founded by Dr. Sophie Chung with the goal to offer another option where getting affordable healthcare doesn’t mean compromising on quality.
+The increasing number of patients seeking a treatment abroad reflects the ongoing global need for affordable access to quality healthcare.
+Qunomedical was founded by Dr. Sophie Chung with the goal to offer another option where getting affordable healthcare does not mean compromising on quality.

-The doctor of the clinic you selected for your treatment will ask you for some information about your medical record, e.g. if you take medicines on a regular basis, if you have specific allergies or if you underwent surgery before.
-We identified below the most common guidelines that patients undergoing hair transplant surgery are usually required to follow:
+The doctor of the clinic you selected for your treatment will ask you for some information about your medical history, e.g. if you take medications on a regular basis, if you have specific allergies or if you have undergone surgery before.
+Below, we identify the most common guidelines that patients undergoing hair transplant surgery are usually required to follow:

 At this point, your treatment is booked, your flight tickets are confirmed and it’s time to pack your suitcase: what are the things you need to bring with you when traveling abroad for hair transplant surgery?
-Make sure the following points are ticked:
+Here are some helpful things to pack besides your personal items:

 The transplanted area will be covered in bandages and it can be swollen and tender for the next 5 days.
 During this time, it is recommended to avoid any activity that may cause sweating (workouts, sauna, running, etc.) as it may slow down the natural healing process as well as increase the risk of infections; however, moderate exercise such as taking a walk is recommended to keep the blood circulation going.
 Even though routine activities can be resumed the day after surgery, doctors usually recommend to take a week off work to ensure a speedy and healthy recovery.